presidentbeef/brakeman/OPTIONS.md

 Note all Brakeman output except reports are sent to stderr, making it simple to redirect stdout to a file and just get the report.

-Brakeman returns 0 as an exit code unless something went very wrong.
-To return an error code when warnings were found:
+By default, Brakeman will return a non-zero exit code if any security warnings are found or scanning errors are encountered.
+To disable this:

-    brakeman -z
+    brakeman --no-exit-on-warn --no-exit-on-error

 To force Brakeman into Rails 3 mode: